 Get your barbecue fix at Mojo Hogtown B-B-Que with exceptional smoked turkey breast and pulled pork, plus a long list of tasty Southern sides like collard greens, garlic cheddar grits, and sweet potato mash.

 Blue Gill is probably my favorite Gainesville restaurant, with over-the-top deliciousness for breakfast, lunch, or dinner.
 The pimento cheese is perfect any time of day, and Blue Gill’s Shrimp and Grits are the best in town.
+A close runner-up would be The Top Hub, a heart of downtown Gainesville hotspot with plenty of vegan and vegetarian options, too.
+The appetizers and desserts are the best parts of the meal at The Top Hub, and the drink options are impressive.
+Try the Fried Kimchi Cauliflower.

 Where to Stay in Gainesville